An Interview with Scott Colburn.

 The band years, hardcore roots, and the grand storytelling tradition.

-in what was essentially a southern rock cover band, because they were from
+Playing in what was essentially a southern rock cover band, because they were from southern Indiana, Scott recalls a junior high talent show from 1979, and his lead guitar part on the Cars song, “Just What I Needed”.

 “I botched it, and I mean really botched it.
 There were five hundred people there and it really cured me of stage fright from that point on.
 I played the lead so bad I was horrified, but I finished the show and at the end everybody clapped and went crazy and screamed and yelled, and I thought, “you can do something really stupid on stage and people will still appreciate you”.
 That was the beginning of the end for me as far as performance was concerned because I realized that you could get away with anything.”